COMMON.CLOSE

 / /

-How to Tell if Pearls Are Real: Tips for Authenticity
+How to Tell if Pearls Are Real: 9 Foolproof Checks You Can Do in 1 Minute

 Jan 17,2025 | Juyoyo

 Pearl is not only a beautiful piece of jewelry.
 It also carries a deep history and culture.
 Since ancient times, pearls have been given good meaning, symbolizing wealth and status.
-However, the market of genuine and fake pearls mixed, and how to distinguish the authenticity of pearls has become a problem that troubles many people.
+Is your heirloom pearl necklace real or fake?
+With imitation pearls flooding the market (over 40% of ‘pearl’ jewelry contains plastic beads!), Knowing how to distinguish genuine gems is crucial.
 Don't worry!
-This article will give you a detailed introduction to several simple and easy pearl authenticity identification methods, so that you can easily distinguish the true and fake pearls, to avoid buying fakes!
+This article will give you a detailed introduction to several simple and easy pearl authenticity identification methods, so that you can easily distinguish the real from the fake pearls and avoid buying fakes!

 how to tell if pearls are real